Opentype and TrueType are the most widely handy typefaces in the digital world. Most fonts are built from a combination of these two technologies.

-They use the same font file format, but Opentype has extra libraries for more advanced typographic features.
+They use the same font single file format, but Opentype has extra libraries for more advanced typographic features.
 Opentype is more complex and likely to offer more excellent typographic options, while Truetype is simpler and will be faster to use.
 Ultimately, it comes down to what you need and want from your font.

 We will help you understand how to choose the right font for your next design project, the differences between them, and which is best for your next design project.
 Let’s get to the comparison of Opentype Vs Truetype.
 Opentype and Truetype are two types of TrueType fonts.